ahmedsakr/wstrade-api/docs/accounts/README.md

 <a id="accounts-all"></a>
 ### accounts.`all`

-Retrieves an object containing the ids of all open accounts under your WealthSimple Trade account.
+Retrieves an object containing the ids of all open accounts under your Wealthsimple Trade account.
 The returned object could include `tfsa`, `rrsp`, `crypto`, and `personal` ids.

 [View examples](/docs/accounts/examples.js)